shresthgoel77-png/Everyrupee.in/README.md

 Millions of individuals struggle with budgeting, savings, investment decisions, and identifying financial scams.
 Existing tools are often complex, generic, or not beginner-friendly.
 EveryRupee addresses this gap by delivering intelligent, personalized financial guidance through a clean, conversational interface.

 The platform acts as a **Financial Copilot**, enabling users to understand, manage, and grow their money with confidence.
-It simplifies complex financial concepts into clear, everyday language and adapts to each user’s income, goals, and risk profile.
+It simplifies complex financial concepts into clear, everyday language and adapts to each user’s income, goals .

 ---